No Lookin' Back (song)

 "No Lookin' Back" is a song written by Michael McDonald, Kenny Loggins and Ed Sanford.
 The best-known version was recorded by American recording artist Michael McDonald and is the first single from his second solo studio album of the same name.

+Cashbox described "No Lookin' Back" as "harder rocking" than some of McDonald's previous singles, with a "fast-pace beat and tastefully placed keyboard and guitar fills".
 The song was included on the soundtrack to the crime drama film Thelma & Louise (1991), starring Susan Sarandon and Geena Davis.